Justice League (Smallville): Comic books

-Bart Allen returns in the ninth issue, donning a new costume and explores the source of his powers: the Speed Force, as well as encountering the Black Flash from it while battling a bunch of super-intelligent gorillas in Paris.
+Bart Allen returns in the ninth issue, donning a new costume and explores the source of his powers: the Speed Force, as well as encountering the Black Flash from it while battling gorillas in Paris.
 Bart once again challenges Clark to a race, this time with the latter in flight.
-In the eleventh issue, it reveals that Bart got his powers after the JSA member Jay Garrick refuses to run, forcing the Speed Force's sentience to create a new speedster to take his place.
+In the eleventh issue, it reveals that Bart got his powers after Jay Garrick refused to run, forcing the Speed Force's sentience to create a new speedster to take his place.
 In a story arc chronologically parallel to Clark and Bart's, while Batman and Nightwing chase members of the criminal gang in Gotham, the Mutants, the latter is attacked by a White Martian and left injured.
 John Jones appears and offers his assistance to Bruce on investigating the attack.
 Jones also adapts the superhero identity "Martian Manhunter".
 In addition, the new Watchtower outpost on the Moon is shown being built, and that S.T.A.R.
 Labs is helping Queen Industries in its construction, as well as using Emil Hamilton's Hazardous Environmental Drones as crew.
 It also reveals that Batman has joined the team.

 During the series run, Bryan Q. Miller revealed that there is no formal Justice League.
 Rather there is Watchtower, which networks agents all over the world.
 This is reflected in the series, where the organization is regularly identified as the "Watchtower Network".Smallville Season 11 Special Vol 1 #5 (September, 2014)Smallville Season 11 vol. 1 #19 (January, 2014) The conclusion of the miniseries Smallville: Continuity sees the formation of the formal Justice League.
 The team is given a roster of Superman, Batman, Wonder Woman, Green Arrow, Green Lantern (John Stewart), Martian Manhunter and Red Tornado (Tess Mercer).